PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ## Specification

-This RFC proposes including native commands in the error handling framework when the feature is enabled by adding an error to the error stream if the exit code of a native command is non-zero.
+This RFC proposes a preference variable to configure the elevation of errors produced by native commands to first-class PowerShell errors, so that native command failures will produce error objects that are added to the error stream and may terminate execution of the script without added boilerplate.

 The `$PSNativeCommandErrorAction` preference variable will implement a version of the `$ErrorActionPreference` variable for native commands.